sk-stm/banana_project/Report.md

 ```

 This network (local network) learns to approximate the value for each action of one state.
-This procedure is repeated for UPDATE_EVERY steps, so the network has approximated the values fore some time.
+This procedure is repeated for UPDATE_EVERY (hyper parameter) steps, so the network has approximated the values fore some time.
-After that the parameters of the local netowrk are copied to a second network with the same structure (traget network).
+After that the parameters of this network (local netowrk) are copied to a second network with the same structure (traget network).
 The target network is a network that parameters are kept constant during the training.
 By copying the parameters
 from the local network to the target network, it captures the current state of the overall training.
 This network
 is then used to estimate the total discounted reward for the next state.